mintusarker/MERN-used-products-resale-client/README.md

 ## About Project :

-* This website create base on resell product sell service.
+* This website creates based on reselling product sell service.

-* This projects are also completed by tailwind, daisy ui, react router, react hot toast, react etc.
+* This project are also completed by tailwind, daisy ui, react router, react hot toast, react etc.

-* The projects also completed by using mongodb database which is special.
+* The project also completed by using MongoDB database.

-* This project have different pages home page, like login, Sign Up, Services, My order, add product etc.
+* This project has different pages like Login, Sign Up, Services, My order, add product etc.

 * Create Private route, Admin route.

-* create some custom hooks like UseAmin, UseSeller, UseBuyer, useToken .
+* Create some custom hooks like UseAmin, UseSeller, UseBuyer, useToken .

-* Using two type of login method like email-password based and with Google.
+* Using two types of login methods like email-password-based and with Google.

-* This projects responsive for mobile and  desktop.
+* This project is responsive for mobile and  desktop.

 Live Website Link:  [https://used-products-resell.web.app/](https://used-products-resell.web.app/)

-adminEmail: <>
+adminEmail: <kopila@pata.com>

-adminPassword: <>
+adminPassword: <123456>

 # Getting Started with Create React App